Ranked Enumeration of Conjunctive Query Results: Related Work

 \introparagraph{Rank aggregation algorithms} Top-k processing over ranked lists of objects has a rich history.
-The problem was first studied by Fagin et al.~\cite{fagin2002combining, fagin2003optimal} where the database consists of $N$ objects and $m$ ranked streams, each containing a ranking of the $N$ objects with the goal of finding the top-$\mk$ results for coordinate monotone functions.
-The authors proposed Fagin's algorithm (\textsc{FA}) and Threshold algorithm (\textsc{TA}), both of which were shown to be instance optimal for database access cost under sorted list access and random access model.
-This model would be applicable to our setting only if $Q(D)$ is already computed and materialized.
+The problem was first studied by Fagin et al.~\cite{fagin2002combining, fagin2003optimal} \hlrtwo{where the database consists of a \emph{single} relation $R(x_1, \dots, x_m)$ containing $N$ rows (referred to as objects) and $m$ attributes (referred to as ranked streams).
+The ranking function is defined over the the $m$ attributes and the goal is to find the top-$\mk$ results for coordinate monotone functions.} The authors proposed Fagin's algorithm (\textsc{FA}) and Threshold algorithm (\textsc{TA}), both of which were shown to be instance optimal for database access cost under sorted list access and random access model.
+This model would be applicable to our setting only if $Q(D)$ is already computed and materialized \hlrtwo{(so as to obtain a single relation, which would be of size $|Q(D)|$)}.
 More importantly, \textsc{TA} can only give $O(N)$ delay guarantee using $O(N)$ space.~\cite{natsev2001supporting} extended the problem setting to the case where we want to enumerate top-$\mk$ answers for $t$-path query.
 The first proposed algorithm $J^*$ uses an iterative deepening mechanism that pushes the most promising candidates into a priority queue.
-Unfortunately, even though the algorithm is instance optimal with respect to number of sorted access over each list, the delay guarantee is $\Omega(\vert \tOUT \vert)$ with space requirement $S = \Omega(\vert \tOUT \vert)$.
+Unfortunately, even though the algorithm is instance optimal with respect to number of sorted access over each list, the delay guarantee is $\Omega(\vert Q(D) \vert)$ with space requirement $S = \Omega(\vert Q(D) \vert)$.
 A second proposed algorithm $J^*_{PA}$ allows random access over each sorted list. $J^*_{PA}$ uses a dynamic threshold to decide when to use random access over other lists to find joining tuples versus sorted access but does not improve formal guarantees.

 \introparagraph{Query enumeration} The notion of constant delay query enumeration was introduced by Bagan, Durand and Grandjean in~\cite{bagan2007acyclic}.
 In this setting, preprocessing time is supposed to be much smaller than the time needed to evaluate the query (usually, linear in the size of the database), and the delay between two output tuples may depend on the query, but not on the database.
 This notion captures the {\em intrinsic hardness} of query structure.
 For an introduction to this topic and an overview of the state-of-the-art we refer the reader to the survey~\cite{segoufin2013enumerating, segoufin2015constant}.
 Most of the results in existing works focus only on lexicographic enumeration of query results where the ordering of variables cannot be arbitrarily chosen.
 Transferring the static setting enumeration results to under updates has also been a subject of recent interest~\cite{berkholz2018answering, berkholz2017answering}.